 How will my order be shipped?

-All consumer orders are shipped in a reusable insulated container, chilled by gel packs and delivered to your door.
+All consumer orders are shipped in a reusable insulated container, chilled by dry ice or gel packs and delivered to your door.
 We use UPS overnight service for shipping.
 Standard overnight service will have your product delivered by 8:00 PM the next business day after shipping.
 Our Shipping Information section provides additional details.

 How can I recycle the shipping cooler?